opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

   --redline-test
 ```

-Users can customize redline test parameters—such as the maximum number of clients, the client ramp-up rate, the percentage of clients to pause during back-off, and the wait time before resuming scale-up—using the following flags:
+Users can customize redline test parameters—such as the maximum number of clients, the client ramp-up rate, the percentage of clients to pause during backoff, and the amount of time to wait before resuming scale-up—using the following flags:

 `--redline-scale-step`: Specifies the number of clients to unpause in each scaling iteration (integer value).